Building for bushfire

 If you’re in a bushfire-prone area, you’ll need to have your Bushfire Attack Level (BAL) determined by an accredited bushfire assessor, and there’s a list of them on the Tasmania Fire Service website.
 Your designated BAL will dictate the features required for your building to reduce the chance of ignition from bushfire attack, and your designer will incorporate these into your project design.

 Does your building need bushfire measures?

 Yes, if it’s a dwelling, a public accommodation building (such as a guesthouse or resort), a factory, a school or public assembly building, a healthcare or aged care building, or an outbuilding within 6 m of any of the above.
-If it’s a shop or office then no, it’s not required to be designed and constructed to resist bushfire attack but you may still choose to incorporate bushfire measures for insurance purposes.
+All these buildings need property access and a water supply for fire-fighting, but only residential buildings (and outbuildings within 6 m of a residential building) need to be designed and constructed to resist bushfire attack.
+If it’s a shop or office then no, it doesn’t need bushfire measures but you may still choose to incorporate them for insurance purposes.